Myoxsis/SkyBook/README.md

 - Add flights with date, aircraft, duration and optional notes
 - Enter the flight number and the airline will be detected automatically
+- Prefill details by scanning a boarding pass or importing itinerary text
 - View a list of all recorded flights
 - View overall stats like total flights and hours
 - See your top airlines in the Status section